wulongfeng/EqualizedCoverage_CP/README.md

 # EqualizedCoverage_CP

-This is a repo for paper title 'Conformalized Graph Neural Networks with Equalized Coverage'
+This is a repo for the paper titled 'Conformalized Graph Neural Networks with Equalized Coverage'